Costs, fees and financial support

 |3||Law, accounting, administration, economics, commerce, dentistry, medicine, veterinary science||$9792|

-NOTE: those students who commenced their Commonwealth supported course prior to 1 January 2010 will be charged the maximum annual student contribution amount of $4696 for Education and Nursing units of study.
+- Education and Nursing units of study: Those students who commenced their Commonwealth supported course prior to 1 January 2010 will be charged the maximum annual student contrinution amount of $4,836 for Education and Nursing units of study.